-Lifetime ECL are the respected fredit losses resulting from all possible default events over the expected life of a financial instrument.
-The properties a portion of the lifetime ECL which results from default events that are possible within 12 months after the reporting date.
+Lifetime ECL are the expected losses resulting from all possible default events over the expected life of a financial instrument.
+The 12 months after the reporting date.

 ECL is the difference between all contractual cash flows that are due to the company in accordance with the contract and all the cash flows that the entity expects to receive (i.e., all cash shortfalls), discounted at the original EIR.
 When estimating the cash flows, an entity is required to consider: